Quantitative Economics Major

 2

-ECN 290 and Experiential Learning are required starting with students entering in Fall 2023.
+ECN 290 and Experiential Learning are required for students entering in/after Fall 2023.